Description

 The guided walkthrough reveals hints one step at a time.

-Decode the Morse codeObservationI noticed the server output consisted entirely of dots and dashes separated by spaces, with slashes acting as word delimiters, which are the unmistakable visual signature of Morse code and pointed directly to using a Morse decoder to recover the flag.Each letter is represented by a sequence of dots (.) and dashes (-) separated by spaces.
+ObservationThe server output is nothing but dots and dashes separated by spaces, with slashes between words.
+That is the unmistakable shape of Morse code, so a Morse decoder recovers the flag.Each letter is represented by a sequence of dots (.) and dashes (-) separated by spaces.
 Words are separated by slashes (/).
 Use an online Morse decoder (such as morsecode.world) or a reference chart: .- = A, -... = B, -.-. = C, and so on.
 Convert each symbol group to its corresponding letter to reveal the flag.What didn't work first

 Tried: Treating the dot-dash string as binary or as Base64 and feeding it into a binary-to-text converter.

-Binary uses only 0 and 1, and Base64 uses alphanumeric characters - neither matches a string of dots and dashes.
-The output will be garbage or an error.
-The dots and dashes are Morse code notation, so the correct tool is a Morse decoder or a letter-by-letter reference chart.
+Binary uses only 0 and 1, and Base64 uses alphanumerics; neither matches a string of dots and dashes, so both give garbage or an error.
+These are Morse notation, so what you want is a Morse decoder or a letter-by-letter chart.

 Tried: Splitting on every space to get individual symbols and then looking up each symbol, but forgetting that words are separated by slashes and treating slashes as another letter.